bluecaret/family-cookbook/docs/recipe/somen-noodle-soup.md

   - snack
   - somen
 excerpt: 'Cold or hot somen noodles in a dashi-based broth, garnished with green onions and a side of soy sauce for dipping.'
+noRecipe: 'Cold or hot somen noodles in a dashi-based broth, garnished with green onions and a side of soy sauce for dipping.'
-quick: true
+noRecipeOnly: true
 ---

-## Quick Recipe

-Cold or hot somen noodles in a dashi-based broth, garnished with green onions and a side of soy sauce for dipping.